mdub/clamp/README.markdown

     end

-Clamp generates an anonymous sub-class of the current class, to represent the sub-command.
-Additional options may be declared within subcommand blocks, but all options declared on the parent class are also accepted.

-Alternatively, you can provide an explicit sub-command class, rather than a block:
+Clamp generates an anonymous subclass of the current class, to represent the subcommand.
+Alternatively, you can provide an explicit subcommand class:

     class MainCommand < Clamp::Command